hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 1. Achieving a fully dynamic address book life-cycle.
 2. Public API for signing blocks.
 3. Removing or replacing the use of the RSA key in
     1. Signing and verifying events.
     2. Signing and verifying the state.
     3. ISS detection.
 4. Modifying how reconnect works.
+5. Explaining how state transplants between networks or resets of the ledger id work.

 ### Dependencies, Interactions, and Implications